Pizza Dough Fermentation: Room Temperature vs Cold Fermentation

 - Use immediately, don't let it sit longer

-- Shape very gently to preserve remaining gas
+- Reshape very gently to preserve remaining gas

 - Expect less rise and different texture